Art & Design

 Pick up something memorable, discover and learn

 The museum shop on the first floor focuses on collaborations between businesspeople and artists in Oita .
-Check out the museum's original goods, based on the themes of art you can wear, art you can play with and even art you can eat.
+Check out the museum's original goods.